amxv/terminal-mcp/README.md

 ### Step 3: Initialize and Discover Tools

-Run `tmcp init` to discover tools from all configured servers and create the `tools.json` file:
+Run this command to parse your MCP config and create a `tools.json` file with all tools from all servers in your config:
 ```bash
 tmcp init
 ```

-This will create a `terminal-mcp/tools.json` file with the following structure:
+This will create `terminal-mcp/tools.json` file with the following structure:
 ```json
 {
   "mcpTools": {